-Probably one of the most common questions many people have when it comes to drugs is how to tell if someone is on marijuana.
-Many drugs may create very distinguishing signs of use, but marijuana may or may not, depending on the person and other factors.
+Probably one of the most common questions many people have when it comes to drugs is how to tell if someone is high on marijuana.
+Many drugs may have distinguishing signs of use, but marijuana may or may not.
+It depends on the person and other factors.

-In general, the following are some of the most common symptoms someone is on marijuana:
+Because of the widely varied effects of marijuana, it can be difficult to tell if someone is high.
+In general, the following are some of the most common signs that someone is on marijuana:

 - Red, bloodshot eyes